 Don’t get discouraged.
 Practice makes perfect.
 If you don’t start a fire on your first try, keep trying, and it will work out for you.

 Ferro rods have a black coating to keep the fire steel from rusting.
 You need to scrape this off first to get a spark.
 Many people just starting out give up too early and say it doesn’t work.
 Once you scrape off the coating, it will work much better.

 Get One With a Good Handle

 Buy a fire starter that has a good solid handle.
 This will give you a good grip and make it easier to use.

 When using the flint and the rod, go slow, and press hard, not fast and quick.
 This will create more sparks in a controlled fashion.

-Finally, aim the rod at whatever you are trying to light (tinder) and not just straight in front of you.
-This will give the sparks more to work with and a better chance at lighting your fire starter material on fire.
+Finally, aim the rod at whatever you are trying to light (tinder), not just straight in front of you.
+This will give the sparks more to work with and a better chance of lighting your fire starter material on fire.

 Fire starters have a distinct advantage: they work in wet conditions, whereas matches might get wet.
-This is because you can dry the fire steel off and use it when it is wet.
+This is because you can dry the fire steel off and use it when wet.

 A fire starter is an excellent tool if you spend time camping or are an outdoor enthusiast.
-With a bit of practice, you will be able to start your fire with ease and have the warmth and comfort of a campfire.
+With some practice, you can start your fire easily and have a campfire’s warmth and comfort.

-With the tips in this article, you’ll be able to build up an impressive campfire without ever striking a match.
+With the tips in this article, you can build up an impressive campfire without ever striking a match.
 If you have any questions about the process of using a magnesium bar, don’t hesitate to reach out.